|picture of our first meeting, courtesy of The Archibald Project|

 We found out about our first two children early in each pregnancy, so the wait for each was the typical nine months until I gave birth to them here in Raleigh.

-We found out about Zoe Amanda three months after her teenage mother gave birth to her in Taiwan.
+We found out about Zoe Amanda three months after her birth.
 The time from when we found out about her until when we got to hold her is felt like forever, but in reality it was shorter than the wait for each of our first two children.
-The whole adoption process - from finding out about her to bringing her home - was five months long, due to the fastest homestudy ever (it took a week. our social worker rocks), record-speed processing in Taiwanese courts, and her status as a waiting child who had been passed over by families due to the uncertainty of her special needs.
+The whole adoption process - from finding out about her to bringing her home - was five months long, due to the fastest homestudy ever, record-speed processing in Taiwanese courts, and her status as a waiting child due to the uncertainty of her special needs.

 We found out about Zoe on January 28, 2012, and we brought her home to Raleigh on July 12, 2012.
 Fast.
 Crazy, exciting, God-speed fast.